MaciejSieradz/reddit-clone-frontend/README.md

 # RedditApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.\

+This is a basic front-end application for testing a back-end Spring application.
+I used TailwindCSS for styling, and some external libraries from npm like `Toastr`.
+There aren't many functionalities, this project is just for a learning purposes.

 ## Development server